umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Canvas-Designer.md

 *Alias*: shadow

-This editor is used for edit element border radius.
+This editor is used for editing element border radius.

-This editor doesn't have additional parameter
+This editor doesn't have any additional parameter.

 ![Canvas Designer](images/Canvas-Designer/20.png)